Concepts

 Every capability is callable through root invoke_api_endpoint, category-scoped MCP endpoints, or REST execution.
 See Data Coverage for full scope.

-What the Hive MCP Server exposes
+What the Hive MCP server exposes

 The Hive MCP server speaks the Model Context Protocol over Streamable HTTP.
 GET probes return an SSE-compatible response for clients that check transport availability before POSTing JSON-RPC.
 Dedicated setup guides cover Claude Desktop, Claude Code, Cursor, Windsurf, VS Code, OpenAI Responses API, Codex CLI, and Gemini CLI; other clients must support Streamable HTTP plus API-key headers (Authorization: Bearer recommended, x-api-key legacy) to connect and discover Hive's tool surface at runtime.